Large Transverse Thermoelectric Effect in Weyl Semimetal TaIrTe$_4$ Engineered for Photodetection

 The resulting simulations (Figs.~\ref{fig:635nm-PTE}H) are in good agreement with the experimental SPCM maps and can be understood by examining the relationship between the local current and the weighting field.
-At the off-axis edge, the $\nabla T$ generates a transverse PTE current that has a component parallel to the weighting field ($\vec{J}_{\text{loc}} \parallel \nabla\psi$), enabling current collection (Fig.~\ref{fig:635nm-PTE}I).
-Along the natural $a$-axis edge, however, the local photocurrent is oriented perpendicular to the weighting field gradient ($\vec{J}_{\text{loc}} \perp \nabla\psi$), so no net current is collected at these edges (Fig.~\ref{fig:635nm-PTE}J).
+At the off-axis edge, the $\nabla T$ generates a transverse PTE current that has a component parallel to the weighting field ($\vec{J}_{\text{loc}} \parallel \nabla\psi$), enabling current collection (Figure~\ref{fig:635nm-PTE}I).
+Along the natural $a$-axis edge, however, the local photocurrent is oriented perpendicular to the weighting field gradient ($\vec{J}_{\text{loc}} \perp \nabla\psi$), so no net current is collected at these edges (Figure~\ref{fig:635nm-PTE}J).
 These observations confirm that the dominant photocurrent mechanism is a transverse PTE effect.

-Furthermore, the device exhibits signal roll-off with increasing chopping frequency at the edge and electrode interface (Fig.~\ref{fig:635nm-PTE}K-L) indicating that the temperature gradient cannot be maintained when the modulation speed exceeds the thermal diffusion time of the material.
+Furthermore, the device exhibits signal roll-off with increasing chopping frequency at the edge and electrode interface (Figure~\ref{fig:635nm-PTE}K-L) indicating that the temperature gradient cannot be maintained when the modulation speed exceeds the thermal diffusion time of the material.
+The large time responses measured ($\tau = 32 \pm 1.6$ \si{\micro\second} at the electrode interface and $\tau = 31 \pm 5.0$ \si{\micro\second} at the off-axis edge) provide further evidence for the PTE rather than nonlinear photocurrent mechanism.